rerun/rerun/README.md

       [options]
        -jumps <1>: "jump #num times"

+The listing also includes option info including default values if they were described with option metadata.

 ### Bash completion

-If you are a bash user be sure to source the `bash_completion.sh` file.
+If you are a bash shell user, be sure to source the `bash_completion.sh` file.
 It provides listing via the tab key.

 Type `rerun` and then the tab key.
-The shell will generate the "-m" and then a list of existing modules.
+The shell will generate the `-m` option and then a list of existing modules.

     $ rerun[TAB][TAB]